-Identifying the beliefs that you want to change and understanding how you formed them is enough for you to break free from their clutch and not let them control your behavior.
+Identifying the beliefs that you want to change and understanding how you formed them is enough for you to break free from their clutch and not let them control your behaviour.
 Awareness is like a fire which melts away everything.

 But he doesn’t give you any performance report and doesn’t point out in any way what needs to be fixed.
 Will you be able to fix anything if you don’t know what went wrong?

-A child who was abused forms a belief that he is less worthy than others because of the way he was treated.
-So he is very likely to have low self-esteem and live with shame for the rest of his life.
+An abused child forms a belief that she is less worthy than others because of what she went through.
+So she is very likely to have low self-esteem and live with shame during adult life.

 He may, therefore, become a shy person.
 The youngest child in a family receives a lot of attention from everyone around him and so he develops a need to always be at the center of attention.

 So, as an adult, she might find it very hard to trust any man and may have problems forming an intimate relationship with a guy.
 She might end up sabotaging every relationship she gets into without knowing why.

 A boy who always felt financially insecure as a child because his parents always worried about money may develop a strong need to become rich.
 He may become very ambitious and competitive.
 If he fails to meet his financial goals, he may become severely depressed.

 A kid who was bullied in school may develop a need to become strong and therefore he might become very interested in martial arts or bodybuilding.

-In order to fulfill their needs, they develop certain personality traits.
+In order to fulfil their needs, they develop certain personality traits.
 They might not be aware of the reason why they have certain personality traits, but their mind is working in the background continually seeking ways to satisfy its needs.